jc-able/danis-discipline/docs/PRD.md

 - Create a responsive, modern website for a fitness and nutrition business
 - Allow potential clients to learn about independent plans
 - Enable clients to purchase plans via Stripe integration
-- Provide a contact form for inquiries
+- Provide links to social media platforms for communication
 - Display coach certifications and credentials
 - Showcase the coach's philosophy and background
 - *(Future Phase)* Implement personalized coaching services